yvesdhondt/MarketMoodRing/README.md

 ## Description

-MarketMoodRing is a Python package designed for testing different regime detection models and portfolio optimizers.
+MarketMoodRing🎭 is a Python package designed for testing different regime detection models and portfolio optimizers.
 This tool is a product of research conducted by the UC Berkeley, Haas School of Business, Master of Financial Engineering, 2023.
 It aims to provide a framework for financial market regime analysis and portfolio management testing.

 ## Collaborators
 - [Yves D'hondt](https://github.com/yvesdhondt)